leandrosilva/cameron/README.markdown

     POST http://{host}:{port}/api/workflow/{name}/start HTTP/1.1
     Content-Type: application/json

-    { "key":  "any kind of ID which is gonna be posted to the start_point_url for that workflow", "data": "any JSON-like data to be attached to that resquest", "from": "an identification of the client/requester" }
+    { "key":  "any kind of ID which is gonna be posted to the start_url for that workflow", "data": "any JSON-like data to be attached to that resquest", "from": "an identification of the client/requester" }